vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 index caused the initial core-test crash.
 The full build and all 17 CTest targets now pass.

+### Restore the AKAO sustain fixture's sample identity

+The resumed audit's unchanged baseline aborted in the new sustain-only AKAO
+fixture: its articulation omitted the sample-pool ID required by a resolved sample reference.
+Supply a valid fixture ID without changing production code or the sustain assertions.
+The full build and all 20 current CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,